akshayshetty744/akshayshetty744/README.md

 - 👋 Hi, I’m @akshayshetty744
 - 👀 I’m interested in frontend web development
-- 🌱 I’m currently Working in MountBlue Technology
+- 🌱 I’m currently Working in Intangles lab

-FullStack developer & Passion for Building new Projects with new Challenges to solve with full functionality.
+Front End developer with a passion for Building new Projects with new Challenges to solve with full functionality.
 Strong Javascript & React Js.
 There are three responses to a piece of design – yes, no, and WOW!
 Wow is the one to